-Candidates should be fully prepared before undertaking the assignment, ie they should have acquired the appropriate design skills and be aware of the requirements of the assessment.
-Candidates should be issued with the 'Instructions for candidates' at the end of this document.
+Candidates should be fully prepared before starting the assignment - they should have acquired the appropriate design skills and be aware of the requirements of the assessment.
+You should give candidates the 'Instructions for candidates' which are at the end of this document.

-Candidates will be given:
+Candidates must be given: